xyliatgithub/EN.650.654-Spring2026/LabFour/readme.md

 - **Task 4**
-  - Before you start this task, make sure you have deleted all rules that you had added in previous tasks.
+  - Before you start this task, make sure you have deleted all the rules that you had added in previous tasks.
   - Save [this file](test.html) in machine A, in the directory ```/var/www/html/test.html```.
   - Now you can access that page from machine B using the browser by typing ```Machine_A_IP/test.html``` on the URL field.